MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-endpoint-antivirus-performance-mode.md

 |Not enabled (Off) | **Synchronous** <br> (Real-time protection) | Opening a file initiates a Real-time protection scan. | Open now, scan now. |
 |Enabled (On) | **Asynchronous** | File open operations are scanned asynchronously. | Open now, scan later. |

 An _untrusted_ Dev Drive doesn't have the same benefits as a _trusted_ Dev Drive.
-Security will run in synchronous, Real-time protection mode when a Dev Drive is _untrusted_.
+Security runs in synchronous, Real-time protection mode when a Dev Drive is _untrusted_.
 Real-time protection scans may impact performance.

 ## Microsoft Defender Antivirus requirements for performance mode